-I’m in my eighth year as the Director of Development for Disability Rights Education and Defense Fund (DREDF), the national cross-disability legal and policy center founded and led as a partnership of disabled advocates and family members of disabled people.
+I’m in my ninth year as the Director of Development for Disability Rights Education and Defense Fund (DREDF), the national cross-disability legal and policy center founded and led as a partnership of disabled advocates and family members of disabled people.

 In 2018, I became a Trustee of the Awesome Foundation Disability Chapter, a micro-grantmaker led and funded by disabled activists that centers disability work.